-Different businesses have different target customers.
+Different businesses have different target audiences.
 Different customers are enticed by different strategies to remain engaged with a brand.
 But more importantly, you will need to continually try different strategies.

-Here are some that have proven to work for improving the CLTV for E-commerce businesses.
+Here are some that have proven to work for improving the Customer Lifetime Value for e-Commerce businesses.

 - Segment your customers based on purchase behavior

 - Start a customer loyalty program